Research in Brief

 Greater gliders have declined in many parts of south-eastern Australia, with local extinctions in some areas.
 They require tree hollows for dens and so are found in forests with large old hollow-bearing trees.

 The project focuses on greater glider populations in the mountain ash forests of the Victorian Central Highlands.
-This project aims to 1) quantify how populations in the focus region are changing across space and over time; and 2) identify the factors underpinning the observed changes.
+This project aims to:

 Why is the research needed?